OUR INTERVIEW TIPS & ADVICE

 Even if you are unsure about the company and the position, appear keen and interested as well as focused about the direction of your career.
 Match the interviewer’s style and body language and get them talking about themselves and the business.

-An interview is a sales pitch and you are the product don’t forget to sell yourself and close the sale.
-Don’t leave questions unanswered ask if they have any concerns about your ability to fit in and do the job and cover them again.
+An interview is a sales pitch, and you are the product.
+So don’t forget to sell yourself and close the sale.
+Don’t leave questions unanswered and ask if they have any concerns about your ability to fit in and do the job.
 Round up the interview at the end by saying that you are keen, thank them for their time and clarify what happens next.
-If you require further interview tips and advice, please contact us here and our team of recruitment specialists will be happy to help in finding your next career.